What are token swaps?

 3. Cross-chain token swap

-There are a wide range of blockchain bridges that help you transfer your assets from one chain to the other.
-To give you an overview of how the process works, let’s use the Polygon bridge to bridge assets from Ethereum to Polygon.
+There are a wide range of blockchain bridges that help you transfer your crypto assets from one chain to the other.
+To give you an overview of how the process works, let's use the Polygon bridge to bridge assets from Ethereum to Polygon.
+The actual steps may vary depending on changes to the user interface or product offering.

 Step 1.
 Go to the Polygon wallet suite and click “Polygon Bridge” to log into the Polygon wallet.

 Step 3.
-Sign your transaction by clicking “Sign” to complete the wallet linking process.
+Sign your transaction by clicking “Sign” to connect your wallet.

 Step 4.
 Next, go to the deposit tab and add the amount of tokens you want to bridge.